JonathanmBarnes/SPHereSurvey2024/README.md

   priority.
 For those who included technology all but one had it as their highest.
-- Lighting is a consistent priority across groups; in those that visit less then once a month is their highest importance by a considerable margin.
-Shows possible reason for avoid the lounge.
+- Lighting is a consistent priority across groups; in those that visit less then once a month it is their highest importance by a considerable margin.
+Shows possible reason for avoiding the lounge.
 - Priorities for those who use the lounge daily are furniture, collaborative space, and kitchen.